- Medicare Part B covers medical expenses like doctor’s visits, diagnostic tests, and other outpatient care.

 Keep in mind that you’re not obligated to remain with your Medicare plan choice if you find that it doesn’t suit you, if your needs change, or for any reason.

-During open enrollment periods, you can also add services such as Medicare Part D (prescription drug coverage) and supplemental insurance plans (Medigap).
+During open enrollment periods, you can also add services such as Medicare Part D (prescription drug coverage) and Medicare supplemental insurance plans (Medigap).

 Important Medicare deadlines

-- Initial enrollment period.
+- Initial enrollment.
 You can get Medicare as you approach your 65th birthday during a 7-month period that starts 3 months before you turn 65 and ends 3 months afterwards.
 If you’re currently working, you can get Medicare within an 8-month period after retirement or after opting out of your employer’s group health insurance plan and still avoid penalties.
 You can also enroll for a Medigap plan any time during the 6-month period that begins with your 65th birthday.

 - General enrollment.
 For those who miss initial enrollment, there’s still time to sign up for Medicare from January 1 through March 31 each year.
 However, you may be charged with an ongoing late-enrollment penalty if you choose this option.
 During this period, you can also change or drop your existing Medicare plan or add a Medigap plan.